JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Scale/mode/triad/seventh of the day - Pick one at random and when clicking on it, it should open the study page with the fretboard open.

 #### Scale description
+Each scale object already has a short description, but we have to find it as we are only using an array of string/mode names
 - Let's add a short description for each scale
 ## Incorrect keys
 - If a user notices that the key is not correct they can report it